marijnh/Eloquent-JavaScript/19_paint.md

 Do this by modifying the `PixelEditor` component.
 Add a `tabIndex` property of 0 to the wrapping `<div>` element, so that it can receive keyboard ((focus)).
-Note that the _property_ corresponding to the `tabindex` attribute is called `tabIndex`, with a capital I, and our `elt` function expects property names.
+Note that the _property_ corresponding to the `tabindex` _attribute_ is called `tabIndex`, with a capital I, and our `elt` function expects property names.
 Register the key event handlers directly on that element.
-This does mean that you have to click the application before you can interact with it with the keyboard.
+This means that you have to click, touch, or tab to the application before you can interact with it with the keyboard.

 {{index "ctrlKey property", "metaKey property", "control key", "command key"}}